huacnlee/bluedoc/docs/omniauth/google-oauth2.md

 OMNIAUTH_GOOGLE_CLIENT_SECRET=xxxx
 ```

-when you setup that and start BookLab, you will see the "Sign in with Google" button, on Sign in page.
+when you setup that and start BlueDoc, you will see the "Sign in with Google" button, on Sign in page.